Metronoid/chronicler/content/character/merits/supernatural/Curse Effigy.md

 success, you may inflict one of the following penalties on the subject as an instant action:

-• An appropriate Personal Tilt; Arm Wrack Tilt by stabbing the effigy’s arm, or the Sick Tilt by coating an effigy in a hospital patient’s mucus.
+• An appropriate Personal Condition; Arm Wrack Condition by stabbing the effigy’s arm, or the Sick Condition by coating an effigy in a hospital patient’s mucus.
 This effect lasts for one turn per success used.